mdelobelle/metadatamenu/docs/fileclasses.md

 This works with nested tags as well

+### `tagNames`field: aliases for your fileClasses

+when not empty (string or array of string), the tags will be mapped with this fileClass

 ### `icon`field

 you can customize the icon of the metadata button that gives access to a modal containing all available fields for a note bound with this fileclass